How does endometriosis affect a woman’s fertility?

 For this reason, women with severe endometriosis and/or several failed IVF cycles are forced to resort to ovodonation as a last option to have children.
 In fact, 10% of donor egg recipients are patients with endometriosis.

-In addition, ovodonation is also indicated in cases where endometriomas of the ovary prevent follicular puncture to retrieve the eggs.
+In addition, ovodonation is also indicated in cases where endometriomas of the ovary prevent follicular puncture to retrieve the eggs, or if these endometriomas have affected healthy ovarian tissue and, therefore, the ovarian reserve.

 Fertility preservation

-Since endometriosis is a progressive disease and a woman's age also aggravates the infertility situation, women diagnosed with endometriosis are advised to vitrify their eggs if they wish to have children in the future.
+Since endometriosis is a progressive disease and a woman’s age also worsens infertility, it is recommended that women diagnosed with endometriosis cryopreserve their eggs if they wish to have children in the future, before the disease and the passage of time significantly reduce ovarian reserve.

-Thanks to the vitrification technique, the eggs can be stored for an indefinite period of time without altering the quality with which they were frozen.
-In this way, the quality of the eggs is not diminished so that the IVF treatment is more successful.
+Thanks to the vitrification technique, eggs can be stored "frozen" for an indefinite period of time, without altering the quality they had at the time of freezing.

 FAQs from users